-The ACBAR Twinning Program commenced in 2015 to address the lack of capacity of National NGO (NNGOs) providing humanitarian aid and lack of NNGO representation in the Common Humanitarian Fund (CHF).
-Amidst a multiplication of humanitarian crisis worldwide, funds allocated to Afghanistan have decreased, while donors’ aversion to risk and their demands for accountability are increasing.
-Consequently, Humanitarian focused NNGOs are struggling to meet donor requirements for funding.
+The ACBAR Twinning Program commenced in 2015 to address the lack of capacity of National NGO (NNGOs) providing humanitarian aid and lack of representation in the Common Humanitarian Fund (CHF).
+Amidst a multiplication of humanitarian crises worldwide, funds allocated to Afghanistan have decreased, while donors’ aversion to risk and their demands for accountability are increasing.
+Consequently, humanitarian focused NNGOs are struggling to meet donor requirements for funding.

 The Twinning Program aims to address this by pairing NNGOs with INGOs that provide mentoring and guidance to their Afghan counterpart on institutional management, humanitarian practices, and strategy.

 ACBAR identified, through a comprehensive mapping of humanitarian NNGOs in Afghanistan, 23 humanitarian NNGOs who qualified for the program.
 We selected the NNGOs according to the below criteria:

 We then paired all the NNGOs with an INGO depending on:

 Due to the rigorous nature of the CHF Due Diligence(DD) process and the funding requirements for Afghanistan Humanitarian Fund projects, the Twinning Program focuses on those NNGOs which have a history of implementing large scale humanitarian projects.
 By March 2017, nine Twinning Partner NNGOs passed CHF DD.